Configuring a Prometheus monitoring Instance with a Grafana dashboard

 To use the new service, reload

-We enable the service so that it will be loaded automatically during boot:
+We enable the service so that it will be loaded automatically during boot:systemctl enable prometheus.service

-Your Prometheus server is ready to be used.
+Your Prometheus Instance is ready to be used.

 We have now installed Prometheus to monitor your instance.

-Prometheus provides a basic web server running on
+Prometheus provides a basic web Instance running on

-We can verify the status of our Prometheus server from the interface:
+We can verify the status of our Prometheus Instance from the interface:

-The interface is very lightweight, and the Prometheus team recommend to use a tool like Grafana if you want to do more than testing and debugging the installation.
+The interface we set up is lightweight.
+The Prometheus team, therefore, recommends using a tool like Grafana if you want to do more than testing and debugging the installation.

-Install Grafana on our instance which queries our Prometheus server.
+- Install Grafana on our Instance which queries our Prometheus Instance.

-sudo systemctl daemon-reload && sudo systemctl enable grafana-server && sudo systemctl start grafana-server
+systemd:systemctl daemon-reload && systemctl enable grafana-Instance.service && systemctl start grafana-Instance.service

 Grafana is running now, and we can connect to it at